 That made my response simple.
 “Then if you want to create a better environment for innovation, get out of yours and into theirs.”

 He stared at me with a puzzled look for a moment and then smiled.
 “So you’re saying that the internal stuff isn’t where I should focus.”

-But for most companies, it’s really missing the point to make the R&D and office work environment the focus of your innovation improvement efforts.
 Instead, the important thing is to get people out of the office more often to visit customers and end users in their work environments.
 That’s where the actual problems exist and where the real inspiration for new products will come from!

-The best new products solve customers’ problems by simplifying or eliminating costly, difficult, time consuming, or unpleasant tasks.
+The best new products solve customers’ problems by simplifying or eliminating costly, difficult, time-consuming, or unpleasant tasks.
 These kinds of ideas aren’t likely to come to your people while they’re in the office.
 These problems live out in the market.
 An entire discipline of ethnographic research has grown out of watching users in action to identify these problem tasks.
 When researchers see these problems firsthand, they get additional insights into the problem that lead to a better solution.

 3M Post-its are just one example of how getting out of the office can help create great new product ideas.
 3M Scientist, Art Fry, was a singer in his church choir and was frustrated when the little bits of paper he used to mark pages kept falling out of the hymnal.
 Unfortunately, he couldn’t use any of 3M’s tape products because that would have torn the pages.
 Fry invented Post-its when he recalled the poor adhesive one of his colleagues had accidentally cooked up and began using it to make his hymnal markers easily removable.
 Unmet need meets available technology!